Sex Crimes Lawyer Phoenix

 While Risk Assessments cannot predict the future, they can provide the court insight into whether a person is a sexual predator or merely made a bad choice.
 A good Risk Assessment can be presented to the state during plea negotiations.

-The Baker Law Firm Sex Crime attorneys are well versed at utilizing Risk Assessments.
+The Baker Law Firm Phoenix sex crime lawyers are well versed at utilizing Risk Assessments.
 Call us with your questions.

 Factors We Consider